ehsan18t/qbt-theme/README.md

 If Docker is available, you can build without installing the native toolchain:

 - `docker build -t qbt-theme-builder .`
-- `docker run --rm -e THEME_BUILD_SCRIPT=build-modern-dark.sh -v ${PWD}:/workspace qbt-theme-builder`
+- `docker run --rm -e THEME_BUILD_SCRIPT=build-nova-dark.sh -v ${PWD}:/workspace qbt-theme-builder`

-The container mounts the repository, runs the Nova build script, and drops the resulting `.qbtheme` archives into `Builds/dist` on the host.
+The container mounts the repository, runs the Nova build script, and drops the resulting `.qbtheme` archives into `src/dist` on the host.